 It’s an excellent choice for anyone that likes a quality cup of coffee but isn’t planning on becoming a barista any time soon.
 You’ll get consistent coffee every time with a minimum of fuss.

 It makes a good first machine or a firm favorite with anyone who wants consistent coffee at the touch of a button.

 Don’t buy the DeLonghi Magnifica if…

 If you don’t want to froth your own milk.
 Using the built-in steam wand can take practice to master, which may try the patience of cappuccino or latte lovers.
 You’ll need to up the budget, but the Babila by Gaggia, Breville Oracle and Jura Z6 coffee and espresso machine offer completely automatic milk frother systems.

 If you want a ceramic grinder.
-For around the same price, you can pick up this espresso maker with a ceramic grinder, though you’ll have fewer grind setting options for your coffee beans.
+For around the same price, you can pick up the Gaggia Brera with a ceramic grinder, though you’ll have fewer grind setting options for your coffee beans.

 The Bottom Line

 The DeLonghi Magnifica super automatic espresso maker is an excellent choice for any coffee-loving household.
 The large water reservoir and 8.8 oz bean hopper will get you plenty of coffees before it needs refilling, and it’s easy enough for anyone to use.
 The fact that it’s so easy to clean and maintain will add to this already reliable machine’s life – even if you plan on using it to make a cup of espresso (and even more) every day.

 - Magnifica Automatic Espresso Machine, Cappuccino Maker – ESAM3300. (n.d.).
 Retrieved from https://www.delonghi.com/en-us/products/coffee-and-espresso/coffee-maker/automatic-coffee-makers/magnifica-esam-3300-0132213148